 Fraud too sophisticated

-On the inside, they are a well-oiled machine of fraud and deception.
-In every cross-border fraud case, funds received by fraudulent companies are laundered into foreign-based bank accounts, making it near impossible for the police to follow the money trail and uncover the evidence needed for a successful prosecution.
+Thus, the line between illegal activity and legitimacy can been blurred and many professional fraudsters can appear to be operating lawful and respectable businesses when the opposite is the case.
+In reality the operation is a well-oiled machine of fraud and deception.
+In every cross-border fraud case, funds received by fraudulent companies are laundered into foreign-based bank accounts, making it near impossible for police to follow the money trail and uncover evidence needed for a successful prosecution.

-Not the police’s duty to recover money
+Police have no duty to recover money

 What can you do?